zcsys/Experiment137/readme.md

 * Creations with fully tensor-based movements
 	* Monad211: 11-neuron monad with full IO flattening and LMWH sensory input
 	* Monad313: 13-neuron monad with RNN
-	* Monad429: 29-neuron monad with 2 recurrent layers under 316 parameters
+	* Monad429: 29-neuron monad with 2 recurrent layers governed by 316 parameters
-							regulated by 632 genes,	having an action organ to broadcast a message (a float32 variable) and a sensory organ to receive the message with its direction
+							modulated by 632 genes, having an action organ to broadcast a message (a float32 variable) and a sensory organ to receive the message with its direction
-  * Monad529:
+  * Monad529: 29-neuron monad with 2 LSTM layers governed by 1156 parameters
+							modulated by 2312 genes

 ### Aeon of Abundance
 (*to come*)